 The last several hurricane seasons have seen an increase in the activity in both the Pacific and Atlantic oceans.
-While the 2018 Pacific hurricane season featured 23 named storms, making it the fourth most active season on record, the 2018 Atlantic hurricane season was the third in a consecutive series of above-average and damaging years, featuring 15 named storms.
+The 2019 Pacific hurricane season featured 19 named storms, and the 2019 Atlantic hurricane season was the fourth in a consecutive series

 The American Society of Safety Engineers (ASSE) recommends these five steps to prepare for a storm: